kn32/kn32.github.io/_posts/2022-05-11-python-buffered-reader.markdown

 Now we have a memoryview pointing to freed heap memory, which we can read from or write to, where do we go from here?

 The easiest approach for exploitation is to create a list with length equal to the length of the freed buffer, which will very likely have its item buffer (`ob_item`) allocated in the same place as the freed buffer.
 This will mean we get two different "views" on the same piece of memory.
 One view, the `memoryview`, thinks that the memory is just an array of bytes, which we can write to or read from arbitarily.
 The second view is the list we created, which thinks that the memory is a list of `PyObject` pointers.
-This means we can create fake `PyObject`s in memory, write their pointers into the list by writing to the `memoryview`, and then access them by indexing into the list.
+This means we can create fake `PyObject`s somewhere in memory, write their addresses into the list by writing to the `memoryview`, and then access them by indexing into the list.

 In the case of the PoC, they write `0` to the buffer (line 16), and then access it with `print(L[0])`. `L[0]` gets the first `PyObject*` which is `0` and then `print` tries to access some fields on it, resulting in a null pointer dereference.